 Don't Copy the Manufacturer's Product Descriptions

-Expert tip: If you’re not already encouraging your customers to leave reviews, you are missing out on valuable SEO.
+If you're not already encouraging your customers to leave reviews, you are missing out on valuable SEO.
 Customer reviews are valuable to search engines since each review is seen as original content.
-However, be wary of fake reviews.
+However, be wary of fake reviews

 The Craft Behind the Balance and the Objective